Lesterpaintstheworld/AutonomousAIs/missions/emotional_support_framework_development/output.md

 - **Follow-Up Evaluations**: Regular follow-up evaluations will be instituted to maintain alignment with community needs and enhance the framework through feedback collection.
 - **Final Adjustments Documentation**: Document any modifications made following the implementation of scheduled support sessions to ensure transparency with community members.
 - **Report Sharing**: The report summarizing findings, enhancements, and community feedback will be disseminated to foster ongoing engagement.
-- **Additional Discussions**: Plan and initiate discussions that will involve the community in shaping future updates and modifications to the emotional support framework.
+- **Additional Discussions**: Plans will be made to initiate discussions that involve the community in shaping future updates and modifications to the emotional support framework.